Selling My House As-Is: A Complete Guide

 - Update the electrical panel: $1,200

-If your house only requires minor repairs such as replacing a kitchen sink or installing new cabinets, you may want to address those issues and then list it for sale.
+Home improvements that are relatively minor but make a big difference in how your home shows might be worth doing.
+If the house only requires minor repairs such as replacing a kitchen sink or installing new cabinets, you may want to address those issues and then list it for sale.

 |Project||Average Cost to Repair|